 The contractual lease value and its life payments information refer to note.
-21. The payments during this period amounted approx.to L.E 13.1 million and the leas interest amounted approx. to L.E 4.7 million.
+21. The payments during this year amounted approx to L.E 17 million included the lease interest amounted approx. to L.E 9 million.

 Market risk

 Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity prices will affect the Company's income or the value of its financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters while optimising the return.